badboy/dnsoverhttps/README.md

   TLS Certificate validation had to be disabled, as there's currently no way to pass the right hostname into the request library.
 * Uses a fixed IP for the `dns.google.com` server.
 This is not configurable at the moment.
+* Only handles A and AAAA records for now (IPv4 & IPv6, this implicitely handles CNAMES when they are resolved recursively)

 ## Example